Optimal Control of Several Motion Models: Controlled Motion Models with Single Agent

-In the absence of obstacles, the agent aims to reach the destination using his/her own {\it desired velocity}.
-However, when the agent is in contact with the obstacle in the sense that $D_i({\x}) = 0$, he/she must adjust the desired velocity to avoid it.
-In this very case, the desired velocity and the actual velocity do not agree when the obstacle is close enough to the agent.
-The actual velocity should be selected in such a way that the agent will not collide with the obstacle.
-In fact, it must belong to the set of {\it admissible velocities} $V({\bf x})$ defined as follows
+The agent, modeled as an inelastic disk with a center at ${\bf x} = (x_1, x_2)$ and radius $L$ aims to reach the destination $\xd$ using a {\it desired velocity} in the absence of obstacles.
+However, when in proximity to an obstacle such that $D_i^{obs}({\x}) = 0$, the agent must adjust this velocity to avoid collision.
+The agent's actual velocity, especially when near an obstacle, should belong to a set of {\it admissible velocities} $V({\bf x})$, defined to prevent collision: